-2020 was a challenging year for the Corporation due to the Coronavirus pandemic impacting upon borrowers and some projects supported by loans from the Corporation facing financial difficulties.
-The Directors were pleased that in spite of this it was able to significantly contribute funds to the Baptist family through a gift of £197k (2019: £257k) to the Home Mission fund, £550k (2019: £550k) to the Baptist Union Pension Reserve and £355k (2019: £523k) in interest paid to depositors.
-The Corporation was also pleased to be able to participate in a package of financial support measures for churches during the Coronavirus pandemic by offering interest free periods and repayment deferrals. £52k of interest and £286k in repayments was foregone.
+2021 was another challenging year for the Corporation due to the Coronavirus pandemic impacting upon borrowers and some projects supported by loans from the Corporation facing financial difficulties.
+The Directors were pleased that in spite of this it was able to significantly contribute funds to the Baptist family through a gift of £198k (2020: £197k) to the Home Mission fund, £550k (2020: £550k) to the Baptist Union Pension Reserve and £290k (2020: £355k) in interest paid to depositors.
+The Corporation was also pleased to continue their participation of financial support measures for churches during the Coronavirus pandemic by offering interest free periods and repayment deferrals.